ConvertKit Pricing 2026

 - Free tier: Yes

 ConvertKit offers 3 pricing tiers: Newsletter, Creator, Pro.
-Standard paid plans include Newsletter at $0/user/month, Creator at $33/user/month, Pro at $66/user/month.
-The Creator plan is creators who want to automate their marketing workflows.
+A free plan is available.
+Paid plans include Creator at $33/user/month, Pro at $66/user/month.
+The Creator plan is creators who need automation, sequences, and integrations.

 Compared to other marketing automation software, ConvertKit is positioned at the budget-friendly price point.